 Softer tofu is great for blending into mousse and other desserts, and it’s also a nice addition to soups and stews.
 Firm tofu has less moisture than softer tofu, but it’s still important to press and drain it before you cook it.

-Using a tofu press is the quickest method, but you can drain it without one in just ten minutes.
-All you need to do is place the tofu between two heavy plates or other flat objects lined with paper towels.
-Let it sit for ten minutes, and the pressure will draw the moisture from the tofu to the paper towels!
+Using a tofu press is the quickest method, but you can easily drain it without one in just 10 minutes.
+Simply place the block of tofu between two heavy plates (or other flat & heavy objects) lined with paper towels.
+Let it sit for 10 minutes, and the pressure will draw the moisture from the tofu to the paper towels!

 How to Cut Tofu